Keyfactor/remote-file-orchestrator/README.md

 - <i>Basic Tab:</i>

   - **Name** – Required.
 The display name you wish to use for the new Certificate Store Type.
   - **Short Name** – Required.
 Suggested value - **RFPkcs12**.
 If you choose to use a different value you must make the corresponding modification to the manifest.json file.
-See [Remote File Orchestrator Extension Installation](#remote-file-orchestrator-extension-installation}, step 7 above.
+See [Remote File Orchestrator Extension Installation](#remote-file-orchestrator-extension-installation), step 7 above.
   - **Custom Capability** - Unchecked
   - **Supported Job Types** - Inventory, Add, Remove, Create, and Discovery should all be checked.
   - **Needs Server** - Checked